jdrubin91/GeneLab-Microarray/README.md

 biocLite("oligo")
 biocLite("arrayQualityMetrics")
 ```
+Please note: bugs in the quality control report have been logged when opening the html file with Safari.
+At this point, either Chrome or Firefox are recommended for the viewing of the html QC report.
 An example run with all of the options explicitly set to the default or example options:

 ```